-Etoricoxib is used to help relieve pain and inflammation in ankylosing spondylitis (inflammation in joints of your spine), osteoarthritis (joint pain or swelling disorder), rheumatoid arthritis (inflammation in joints of fingers, wrist, feet, ankles), or gouty arthritis (sudden, severe attacks of pain, swelling, redness and tenderness in the joints).
+Etoricoxib is used to help relieve pain and inflammation in ankylosing spondylitis (inflammation in the joints of your spine), osteoarthritis (a condition where joint surfaces are damaged, causing pain and stiffness of the joints), rheumatoid arthritis (inflammation in the joints of the fingers, wrist, feet, or ankles), or gouty arthritis (sudden, severe attacks of pain, swelling, redness and tenderness in the joints).

-It may also be used to treat pain associated with dental procedures.
+It may also be used to treat pain associated with dental procedures and dysmenorrhea (painful menstruation).

 This medicine may be used to treat other conditions as decided by your doctor.